Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Formation enforcing action in

-\subsection{Formation enforcing action in $\mathbb{R}^3\times\mat{S}^1$}
+\section{Formation enforcing action in $\mathbb{R}^3\times\mat{S}^1$}

-We will derive a control action that moves the current formation down the gradient of the overall error of the formation.
+We will derive a control action that moves the current formation down the gradient of the overall error \wrt{} a given desired formation.
 As established in section \ref{sec:fec}, such control can be expressed as

-We must turn the above into control equations usable in a group of \acp{UAV} that do not explicitly communicate their poses and individually rely only on their observations.
-Following similar steps to those used to obtain bearing-based \ac{FEC} in \cite{rigiditybased}, we define the \emph{relative pose rigidity matrix} $\mat{H}_{\mathcal{G}}^W$:
+From this form, we shall derive control equations usable in a group of \acp{UAV} that do not explicitly communicate their poses and individually rely only on their observations.
+Following similar steps to those used to obtain a bearing-based \ac{FEC} in \cite{rigiditybased}, we define the \emph{relative pose rigidity matrix} $\mat{H}_{\mathcal{G}}^W$:

 This matrix expresses how much the formation $\varkappa_\mathcal{G}\left(\vect{q}\right)$ changes with the agent poses $\vect{q}$.
-Thereafter, the four lines of $\mat{H}_\mathcal{G}^W$ corresponding to the edge $e = \left(i,j\right)$ are \bundermat[2]{ \makebox[0pt][l]{$\smash{\underbrace{\phantom{ \mathmakebox[\widthof{$\begin{smallmatrix}\!\!#2\!\!\end{smallmatrix}$}][l]{ \begin{smallmatrix}\frac{1}{1}\\\frac{1}{1}\\\frac{1}{1}\end{smallmatrix}} }}_{\text{#1}}}$}#2} \zerodash{ \text{-}0\text{-}}
+Thereafter, the four lines of $\mat{H}_\mathcal{G}^W$ corresponding to the edge $e = \left(i,j\right)$ are \bundermat[2]{ \makebox[0pt][l]{$\smash{\underbrace{\phantom{ \mathmakebox[\widthof{$\begin{smallmatrix}\!\!#2\!\!\end{smallmatrix}$}][l]{ \begin{smallmatrix}\frac{1}{1}\\\frac{1}{1}\\\frac{1}{1}\end{smallmatrix}} }}_{\text{#1}}}$}#2} \zerodash{ ...0...}

 This expression can be transformed into the local frame of the agent $i$, which is then observing agents $j$ through relative pose measurements.
 This transformation yields the matrix $\mat{H}_{\mathcal{G}}^l$ and comprises of per-edge sub-matrices as follows: